theo-brown/csgo-get5-docker/README.md

  theobrown/csgo-docker:latest
 ```

-#### 2.3.3 Starting a server with a match config with no veto
+#### 2.3.3 Starting a server with a match config with preset maps

-Start a server using the host machine's IP address, the default port, the specified password, RCON password, GOTV password, and server token, and load the given Get5 config.
+Start a server using the host machine's IP address, the default port, the specified password, RCON password, GOTV
+password, and server token, and load the given Get5 config.
 Once the players are connected and ready up, the game will begin.

 ```